 Now that you've had a chance to start learning about how to create capsules in the quick start guide, you can begin planning your own capsule!
-This topic is meant to be a set of recommendations that you should think about and plan ahead of time before creating your capsules.
+This guide is meant to be a set of recommendations that you should think about and plan ahead of time before creating your capsules.

-It is not required to read this topic for you to start working on your capsule, but we recommend going through these phases.
+It is not required to read this guide for you to start working on your capsule, but we recommend going through these phases.
 It will greatly help you figure out which models, actions, and general information you need while developing your capsule.

 While you're creating your own capsule, narrow down what you want the user to be able to accomplish through Bixby while using their device and the cloud platform.
 Essentially, you're asking "What ability do I want to teach Bixby?"

 In order to answer this question, consider the following: